neurodyna/algorithms/README.md

 This repository contains **standalone, OpenFOAM-native algorithm implementations** intended for reuse in CFD workflows and ML–CFD coupling.

+# Important

+All code in this repository is intended for research and development use.
+Users are responsible for validating suitability, performance, and resource usage in their own environments.

 All algorithms are implemented in **pure OpenFOAM C++ style** and are designed to:
 - Avoid external dependencies
 - Scale to large datasets